-Dismissal is a mandated expulsion of the student from the nursing program as determined by the Associate Dean for Academic Affairs.
+Dismissal is a mandated expulsion of the student from the nursing program as determined by the Associate Dean for Academic Affairs and Strategic Partnerships.
 A student may be dismissed from the nursing program for any of the following circumstances:

-- As a result of an academic warning or jeopardy. - As a result of a substantiated suspension. - As a result of failure to register for two (2) consecutive semesters - As a result of substantiated academic dishonesty. - As a result of substantiated professional misconduct.
+- As a result of an academic warning or jeopardy. - · As a result of a substantiated suspension. - As a result of failure to register for two (2) consecutive semesters - · As a result of substantiated academic dishonesty. - As a result of substantiated professional misconduct.

-- The Committee on Admissions and Academic Standards will review written summary and supportive documentation within ten (10) working days and will make recommendations regarding dismissal to the Associate Dean for Academic Affairs for consideration and decision. - A letter will be sent by the Associate Dean for Academic Affairs to the student, via their Stony Brook University e-mail, to inform the student, that he/she has been dismissed from the nursing program. - If the student does not appeal the decision, he/she is dismissed automatically by the Associate Dean for Academic Affairs at the close of business of the date of the dismissal letter. - An electronic copy of the Associate Dean for Academic Affairs decision letter will be forwarded to the following people as appropriate: - Chairperson(s) of the Committee on Admissions and Academic Standards - Dean - Director, School of Nursing Office of Student Affairs - Coordinator of Student Resources Development - Department Chair - Program Director - Course Coordinator - Course Instructor - Faculty Advisor - Student File
+- 1. The Committee on Admissions and Academic Standards will review written summary and supportive documentation within ten (10) working days and will make recommendations regarding dismissal to the Associate Dean for Academic Affairs and Strategic Partnerships for consideration and decision. - 2.
+A letter will be sent by the Associate Dean for Academic Affairs and Strategic Partnerships, via electronic and first class/certified mail, return receipt requested, to inform the student, that he/she has been dismissed from the nursing program. - 3.
+If the student does not appeal the decision, he/she is dismissed automatically by the Associate Dean for Academic Affairs and Strategic Partnerships at the close of business of the date of the dismissal letter.

+- 4. An electronic copy of the Associate Dean for Academic Affairs and Strategic Partnerships decision letter will be forwarded to the following people as appropriate:

+- a.
+Chairperson(s) of the Committee on Admissions and Academic Standards

+- b.
+Dean

+- c.
+Director, School of Nursing Office of Student Affairs

+- d.
+Director of Student Resources Development

+- e.
+Department Chair

+- f.
+Program Director

+- g.
+Course Coordinator

+- h.
+Course Instructor

+- i.
+Faculty Advisor

+- j.
+Student File

-S3.2.6 Appeal Process for Academic Sanctions
+S. 3.2.6 Appeal Process for Academic Sanctions

-If a student wishes to appeal a decision made by the Associate Dean for Academic.
-Affairs and Strategic Partners hips, the student must direct a letter stating the reason(s) for the appeal to the Dean within ten (10) business days of receipt of the emailed letter.
+If a student wishes to appeal a decision made by the Associate Dean for Academic Affairs and Strategic Partnerships, the student must direct a letter stating the reason(s) for the appeal to the Dean within ten (10) business days of receipt of the first class/certified letter.
 Appeals are only considered based on new evidence not available at the time of the hearing and/or errors in procedure.
 All decisions by the Dean are final.

-- If the student chooses to appeal a decision made by the Associate Dean for Academic Affairs, he/she must inform the Dean in writing of the intent and the reason(s) for the appeal within ten (10) working days of receipt of the Associate Dean for Academic Affairs' electronic mail. - The Dean will consider the appeal, if deemed appropriate, and inform the student of the appeals decision via electronic mail.
+- 1. If the student chooses to appeal a decision made by the Associate Dean for Academic Affairs and Strategic Partnerships, he/she must inform the Dean in writing of the intent and the reason(s) for the appeal within ten (10) working days of receipt of the Associate Dean for Academic Affairs and Strategic Partnerships' first class/certified letter. - 2.
+The Dean will consider the appeal, if deemed appropriate, and inform the student of the appeals decision via electronic and first class certified mail, return receipt requested.

-S3.2.7 Return to Satisfactory Academic Standing
+S.3.2.6 Return to Satisfactory Academic Standing

-If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the Committee will recommend to the Associate Dean for Academic Affairs that the student return to satisfactory academic standing.
+If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the Committee will recommend to the Associate Dean for Academic Affairs and Strategic Partnerships that the student return to satisfactory academic standing.

-If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the committee will recommend to the Associate Dean for Academic Affairs that the student return to satisfactory academic standing.
+1. If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the committee will recommend to the Associate Dean for Academic Affairs and Strategic Partnerships that the student return to satisfactory academic standing.

-The Associate Dean for Academic Affairs will notify the student in writing of his/her decision via letter sent to the student via their Stony Brook University email.
+2. The Associate Dean for Academic Affairs and Strategic Partnerships will notify the student in writing of his/her decision via electronic and first class/certified mail, return receipt requested.